Film and Television

 Why study Film and Television at Bristol?

-Bristol is distinctive for the way in which we blend historical and theoretical study with practice-based investigations of film and television.
+Bristol is distinctive for the way in which our degrees blend historical and theoretical study of film and television with practice-based activities.
 You will have the opportunity to develop and extend your interests across a broad spectrum of subjects and approaches and through a variety of teaching methods.

-Units include an introduction to analysing film and television, as well as explorations of significant historical movements, contemporary practices and the theoretical concepts that underpin, inform and shape film and television.
+The curriculum progresses from introductory units, which use specific topics to teach you how to analyse film and television, to more advanced units that cover significant historical movements, contemporary practices and the theoretical concepts that underpin, inform and shape film and television.

 What kind of student would this course suit?